fauna/fauna-go/README.md

 }
 ```

-The client tracks its last seen event timestamp.
-Upon network failures, the client will attempt to resume streaming at the last seen event time (exclusively).
-When designing a system that tolerates crashes, the last seen event timestamp must be stored by the application and given to the `Client.Subscribe()` method during recovery via the `fauna.StartTime()` function.
+The client tracks its last seen event's timestamp.
+After a network failure, the client attempts to resume streaming at this timestamp (exclusively).
+To recover from crashes, your application must store the last seen event's timestamp and pass it to `Client.Subscribe()` using the `fauna.StartTime()` function.

 ``` go
 package main